Fees & Financing

 Students are responsible for all travel arrangements, costs, and meeting any travel requirements.

-Accommodation is included for the opening onsite session in Toronto and for the second onsite session in Kingston.
-Some meals for onsite sessions are included in program fees.
+Accommodation is included for the opening on-site session in Kingston and for the closing on-site session in Toronto.
+All meals for on-site sessions are included in program fees.

-Fees are subject to final approval of Queen’s Board of Trustees and Ontario Ministry of Training, Colleges and Universities.
+- Fees are subject to final approval by Queen’s Board of Trustees..

 Smith School of Business has partnered with RBC to offer a student line of credit tailored to your needs.
 We recommend you reach out to one of the contacts below, as they are familiar with our program and your financing needs.